rumblefishdev/restrict-ips-lambda/README.md

 The stack deploys a Lambda@Edge function in us-east-1 region.

-In order to make the CloudFront distribution use it, modify your Cloud Formation template with the following:
+In order to make the CloudFront distribution use it, modify your CloudFormation template with the following:

     CloudFront: